Msingi-AI/msingi-ai.github.io/posts/first-post.md

 3. Follow our research updates to stay informed on breakthroughs
 4. Participate in data collection – your language contributions matter more than you know

-## About the Research Team

-Our team isn't just technically brilliant – they understand Africa's heart.
-Led by Dr. Janet Nkatha, our researchers bring a unique combination of computational expertise and cultural depth.
-They're not just building algorithms; they're creating bridges between technologies and communities.

 ## The Revolution Starts Now

 This announcement isn't the finish line – it's the starting gun.
 In the coming weeks, we'll share opportunities to participate in building this new foundation for African NLP.